-Chemical engineers design the complex plants needed to convert a laboratory or pilot-scale experiment into an industrial operation capable of producing tons of material daily.
-Chemical engineers supervise the construction of these plants, and are also involved in running and maintaining them.
+Chemical engineers design the complex plants needed to convert a laboratory or pilot-scale experiment into an industrial operation capable of producing tensor material daily.
+Chemical engineers general and are also involved in running and maintaining them.
 These activities call for a thorough understanding of chemistry, physics, mathematics and many other